Bloomsday at the Rosenbach

 The celebration is free and open to everyone.

-For a complete listing of Bloomsday events, click the button below.
+For a complete listing of Bloomsday events, including a new exhibition at the museum, Ulysses quizzo, Joyce-themed tours of the museum and more, click the button below.

 In the neighborhood